microsoft/IoT-For-Beginners/6-consumer/lessons/2-language-understanding/README.md

     This imports some system libraries, as well as the libraries to interact with LUIS.

-1. In the `main` method, before it loops through all the events, add the following code:
+1. Delete the contents of the `main` method, and add the following code:

     ```python
     luis_key = os.environ['LUIS_KEY']